Mutual Exchange Search

-Most Orwell residents have the right to swap their home, and the tenancy that goes with it, with that of another Council or Housing Association household. i.e. two or more households swap with each other.
-This is called ‘mutual exchange’.
+Most Orwell residents have the right to swap their home, and the tenancy that goes with it, with that of another council or housing association household (i.e. two or more households swap with each other).

 This is often the quickest and easiest way to achieve a move to somewhere more suitable for you.

-Orwell tenancies are not all the same.
 Strict rules apply to mutual exchange, and may apply differently to certain tenancies or types of housing.
-For example, residents of supported, sheltered or extra care housing.

 Who has a right to exchange